OliverMD/podcastpy/README.md

     * Requires adding another page to the frontend
     * Requires work on the backend
 * Improve deployment process
-* Allow scheduling of alarm rather than relying on Cron
 * Make the frontend reactive so it makes better use of screen space on non-phones